MINIACRC MIGHTY MINI P47 THUNDERBOLT BUILD

 While the immense amount of molding on this build can seem challenging at first sight, it actually renders several unique advantages for the experienced foamboard builder.
 First and foremost, the amount of score-cutting reduces dramatically with the introduction of 'free-form' structures.
 For example, both wings can be hand-cut and built in a matter of minutes, and the spar itself will constrain the shape of the molded-over airfoil.

 The fuselage requires some internal structure including a main fuselage box, some stringers and a few formers.
 Unlike larger builds, the Mini P47 has a build-style that involves allowing adjacent molds to share the same former!
 Slightly advanced techniques such as edge-sanding and sheet molding allow the molds to wrap around these formers, establishing the signature shape of the Jug.
-Each hobbyists' build can be customized by trimming the extended molds, subtracting the number of required tabs and slots that all hand-cutters known and ... not necessarily love.
+Each hobbyists' build can be customized by trimming the extended molds, subtracting the number of required tabs and slots that all hand-cutters know and ... not necessarily love.

 Despite the widespread lionization of the Razorback P47 variants, there was enough interest among the FT community in the Bubbletop to warrant a design branch that would allow just a couple of pieces to distinguish between the two models.
 Those two pieces are the canopy and the turtle deck, the only posterboard components of the build.